Turks & Caicos - Formalities

 The Customs officer clearing your vessel and crew will issue a Pleasure Craft Report of Arrival and Temporary Importation Declaration (Form C108-6/93) declaring the crew and any goods aboard.

 If staying longer than 7 days, a Cruising Permit (Form C113-6/95) granting a "3-month Temporary Importation without payment of Customs charges" for the vessel is also issued.
 The permit is valid for three months.
-Note that no new cruising permit may be issued in the same calendar year.
+Note that only two cruising permits may be issued in the same calendar year.
 Dry-docked periods are exempt.
 Yachts remaining in the Turks and Caicos Islands longer than 6 months now pay an import tax of 12%.